The inability to recover memory is one of the most common causes of

 forgotten at the time.

-But sometimes we cannot forget what we think, because due to lack of meditation, information has not been able to reach STM from the sense organs.
+But sometimes we cannot forget what we think, because

-But sometimes we cannot forget what we think, because due to lack of meditation, information has not been able to reach STM from the sense organs.
+due to lack of meditation, information has not been able

-It can also be due to insufficient encoding and rehearsal, otherwise, information cannot be transferred from STM to LTM.
+and rehearsal, otherwise, information cannot be transferred from STM to LTM.

+Sometimes we hear something in many details but we encode the only part of the information as a gist - not the actual word or description, and it is stored incompletely in our mind.
 During the process of encoding, the creative process at work is stored in memory and we remember deformation.

-that we have forgotten because what we remember is not a correct representation
+At that time we think that we have forgotten because what we remember is not a correct representation of what has really occurred.
+Our memory here does not match the events as they actually happened.

 Causes of Forgetting